Revisiting Skeleton-based Action Recognition: Framework

 \subsection{3D-CNN for Skeleton-based Action Recognition}

 For skeleton-based action recognition, GCN has long been the mainstream backbone.
-In contrast, 3D-CNN, an effective network structure that are commonly used in RGB-based action recognition \cite{carreira2017quo,hara2018can,feichtenhofer2019slowfast}, is less explored in this direction.
-To demonstrate the power of 3D-CNN in capturing spatiotemporal dynamics of skeleton sequences, we design two networks based on 3D-CNNs, namely \emph{Pose}-SlowOnly and \emph{RGBPose}-SlowFast.
+In contrast, 3D-CNN, an effective network structure commonly used in RGB-based action recognition \cite{carreira2017quo,hara2018can,feichtenhofer2019slowfast}, is less explored in this direction.
+To demonstrate the power of 3D-CNN in capturing spatiotemporal dynamics of skeleton sequences, we design two families of 3D-CNNs, namely \textbf{PoseConv3D} for the \emph{Pose} modality and \textbf{RGBPose-Conv3D} for the \emph{RGB+Pose} dual-modality.